b21-c/java-fact-generator/README.md

 Would you like to learn about another subject?
 (Enter Yes or No): Yes What subject's fun fact would you like to learn about?
-There is History, English, and Math available: Math While it seems unlikely that two people in a small group would have the same birthday, the probability actually increases surprisingly quickly.In a room of 23 people, there's a 50% chance that two people share a birthday.
+There is History, English, and Math available: Math While it seems unlikely that two people in a small group would have the same birthday, the probability actually increases surprisingly quickly.
+In a room of 23 people, there's a 50% chance that two people share a birthday.
 The length characters of this quote is: 221
 Would you like to learn about another subject?
 (Enter Yes or No): No Thanks for learning!
 ```

 ## File Structure

 ```
 📂 Java Fact Generator
  └── IS147projectcode.java   # Main program file with logic and class definition
 ```

 ## Author
 **Brandon Choi**
 [GitHub Profile](https://github.com/b21-c)